mokyen/okyensourcesoftware/dmi.md

 > "A module should be responsible to one, and only one, actor."

-(Note that Martin states that the term 'module' here is referring to "a cohesive set of functions and data structures", not to [C++20 modules](https://en.cppreference.com/w/cpp/language/modules).)
+(Note that Martin states that the term 'module' here refers to "a cohesive set of functions and data structures", not to [C++20 modules](https://en.cppreference.com/w/cpp/language/modules).)

 Klaus Iglberger states SRP a bit differently as...